 WorldCat Discovery Services offer users discovery and access to a library’s local electronic and physical collections, access to other libraries’ collections and open access materials, link resolution to electronic content and integrated delivery options.

 Depending on your current FirstSearch subscription and if you maintain holdings in WorldCat and the WorldCat® knowledge base, you’ll see even more benefits with WorldCat Discovery.
-Here’s a quick run-down of what’s new in WorldCat Discovery depending on your type of subscription:
+Here’s a quick review of what’s new:

 Your current subscription